-In this module, students are exposed to the specific requirements for the translation of texts belonging to specialist areas such as business, media, IT, law, multimedia areas such as television programmes, video games, comics, and the literary field such as the translation of children literature, fiction, theatre and poetry.
+In this module, students are exposed to the specific requirements for the translation of texts belonging to specialist areas, e.g. business, medicine, IT, law, multimedia areas such as television programmes, video games, comics, and the literary field such as the translation of children literature and fiction.
 Students are introduced to the characteristics of texts from these specialist domains and are familiarised with types, terminology, stylistic features, structure and the constraints imposed by the medium on the translation process.
-The module will therefore focus on two main domains, encompassing specialist areas and fields:
+The module therefore focuses on two main domains encompassing specialist areas and fields:

 1. Technical/Applied Domains

 2. Multimedia/Literary Domains